jaimeglz/ReferencesAndResources/README.md

 ReferencesAndResources
 ======================

 Contains maps with hyperlinks to Internet resources and local files, as well as short documentation on diverse mathematics-related topics.
-The [web page ] (http://jaimeglz.github.io/) that has been generated from these maps is focused mainly on Python, R, and Maxima resources and tools for engineering and scientific computation.

 The maps in this project are intended to be displayed in a desktop or portable computer as [mind maps] (http://en.wikipedia.org/wiki/Mind_map), either as stand-alone or interconnected documents.
 The advantage of mind maps is that they can be easily updated, and can be used to generate web-pages.
 They can also be transformed to other formats, such as Open and MS Office documents and PDF files.